lukakostic/marksmol/README.md

 ## How is it better than vanilla HTML ?

     1. Its simpler
-        No need for </closing> tags, more readable
+        No need for <opening> and </closing> tags, more readable
     2. It has templates/macros
         Less copy-pasting, you can make a macro and re-use code!
     3. It has simpler (and multi-line!) comments
         No more single line '<!--' + '-->' comments, use multi (or single) line '{' + '}' instead!
-    4. You can include other html/marksmol files
-        Have a piece of code that you keep re-using on multiple pages?
+    4. You can include other (text/html/marksmol) files Have a piece of code that you keep re-using on multiple pages?
 Just include it!